 Make sure you purchase a new filter with the same dimensions as the old one.
 If you do this every month or two you can rest assured that your heat pump isn’t getting an excess of dust and debris clogging up its parts and causing damage.

 Every heat pump consists of a system that includes both an outdoor unit and an indoor unit.
-There are certain considerations when talking about the outdoor unit that need to be made in terms of maintenance.
-Here are some tips that are specific to the outdoor unit of your heat pump.
+There are certain considerations you need to be aware of it terms of maintenance for your outdoor unit.